Latika04Parolkar/Yoga_Registration_Task/README.md

 ### (1) Customers
 This table is designed to store the basic details of the user.
-It consists of the following attributes :- Id ( primary key ) fullName, monbileNo,
+It consists of the following attributes :-
+* Id ( primary key )
+* fullName,
+* monbileNo,
-DOB,
+* DOB,
-email,
+* email,
-batch and
+* batch and
-default timestamps
+* default timestamps

 ### (2) Payment
-It stores the details of the amount paid, month in which the amount was paid, customerDetailId ( foriegn key ) , id (primary key) and the default timestapms.
+It stores the details of the amount paid, month in which the amount was paid, customerDetailId ( foriegn key ) , id (primary key) and the default timestamps.

 ## ER Diagram
 Understanding Database Design in a graphical manner.
 The following ER-Diagram explains the relations between the tables and attributes.